smartcar/node-sdk/README.md

 [request access](https://smartcar.com/subscribe).

 ### Flow

-* Create a new `AuthClient` object with your `clientId`, `clientSecret`, `redirectUri`, and required `scope`.
+- Create a new `AuthClient` object with your `clientId`, `clientSecret`, `redirectUri`, and required `scope`.
-* Redirect the user to Smartcar's authentication flow using `getAuthUrl` or one of our frontend SDKs.
+- Redirect the user to Smartcar Connect using `getAuthUrl` or one of our frontend SDKs.
-* The user will login, and then accept or deny your `scope`'s permissions.
+- The user will login, and then accept or deny your `scope`'s permissions.
-* Handle the get request to `redirectUri`.
+- Handle the get request to `redirectUri`.
-  * If the user accepted your permissions, `req.query.code` will contain an authentication code.
+  - If the user accepted your permissions, `req.query.code` will contain an authorization code.
-    * Use `exchangeCode` with this code to obtain an access object containing an access token (lasting 2 hours) and a refresh token (lasting 60 days).
+    - Use `exchangeCode` with this code to obtain an access object containing an access token (lasting 2 hours) and a refresh token (lasting 60 days).
-      * Save this access object.
+      - Save this access object.
-    * If the user denied your permissions, `req.query.error` will be set to `"access_denied"`.
+    - If the user denied your permissions, `req.query.error` will be set to `"access_denied"`.
-    * If you passed a state parameter to `getAuthUrl`, `req.query.state` will contain the state value.
+    - If you passed a state parameter to `getAuthUrl`, `req.query.state` will contain the state value.
-* Get the user's vehicles with `getVehicleIds`.
+- Get the user's vehicles with `getVehicleIds`.
-* Create a new `Vehicle` object using a `vehicleId` from the previous response, and the `access_token`.
+- Create a new `Vehicle` object using a `vehicleId` from the previous response, and the `access_token`.
-* Make requests to the Smartcar API.
+- Make requests to the Smartcar API.
-* Use `exchangeRefreshToken` on your saved `refreshToken` to retrieve a new token when your `accessToken` expires.
+- Use `exchangeRefreshToken` on your saved `refreshToken` to retrieve a new token when your `accessToken` expires.

 ### Installation

 ```shell
 npm install smartcar --save
 ```

 ### Example

 ```javascript
 'use strict';